Acronis True Image is one of the best-looking cloud backup services we've tested, and it's arguably the most full-featured.

 Acronis also offers Facebook and Instagram backups that capture your photos, videos, messages and more from your social media profiles, so you will never lose that content.

-Active Protection, another recently added feature, is designed to protect you from ransomware that encrypts your files.
+Active Protection is designed to protect you from ransomware that encrypts your files.
 The feature scans your backup constantly for known threats, as well as looks for any changes to your files that Acronis deems concerning.
 The software will prevent an action from happening if it could create a boot issue for your computer.

 Acronis also supports the use of a private encryption key if you are particularly concerned with the security of the files you are backing up.
 Just remember that if you lose the key, your data will be useless.